 Jonathan King (BM in piano performance, class of 2010): MM in Collaborative at the University of Michigan in 2012, studying with Louis Nagel and Christopher Harding; MM in Choral Conducting as a student of Jerry Blackstone.
 Has worked as a rehearsal pianist for the Lyric Opera of Chicago, and as a free-lance conductor and collaborative pianist in the Chicago area.
 Recently appointed program director of choral music for Annapolis Area Christian School.
-With baritone Will Liverman, was chosen as a contestant in the Wigmore Hall International Art Song Competition, September 2015.
+With baritone Will Liverman, was a semi-finalist in the Wigmore Hall International Art Song Competition, September 2015.

 Alison Thompson Drat (BM in piano performance and piano pedagogy, class of 2010): received an assistantship from Florida State University, where she completed an MM in Piano Performance and Pedagogy, studying with Heidi Louise Williams.

 Rachel Papillon (BM in piano performance and pedagogy, class of 2012): taught piano at the Hebron School in Nilgiris, South India, 2012-2014.